Achievable logoAchievable logo

 All right!

-Here’s a more complex question that requires the use of both rules:
+Here’s a more complex question that uses both rules:

 Simplify the following equation: